valaugustusbonite/calibrar-spring/README.md

 ### Feature

-1. Checkout from `master` to get the latest codebase
+1. Checkout from `main` to get the latest codebase
 2. Create feature branch ie. `feature/name-of-feature`
 3. Ready to merge your changes?
-Create a Merge Request to `master` branch
+Create a Merge Request to `main` branch

 ### Enhancement / Update

-1. Checkout from `master` to get the latest codebase
+1. Checkout from `main` to get the latest codebase
 2. Create feature branch ie. `enhancement/name-of-feature`
 3. Ready to merge your changes?
-Create a Merge Request to `master` branch
+Create a Merge Request to `main` branch

 ### Bugfix / Hotfix

-1. Checkout from `master` to get the latest codebase
+1. Checkout from `main` to get the latest codebase
 2. Create `bugfix` branch ie. `bugfix/name-of-feature`
 3. Ready to merge your changes?
-Create a Merge Request to `master` branch
+Create a Merge Request to `main` branch

 ## Commit Message